“Subprime” unsecured credit cards may sound scary, but they could be the answer to your prayers.

 You generally shouldn’t have to pay anything upfront to access the credit line on an unsecured credit card, and yet, First Premier and several other banks require you to do just that.

-One piece of advice: Always read the cardholder agreement whether you are getting your first debit card or are applying for a credit card.
+One piece of advice: Always read the cardholder agreement whether you’re getting your first debit card or applying for a credit card.

-I’ve read a lot of reviews of people having problems with their secured, unsecured or regular credit cards, citing unexpected fees and payment processing delays.
-They could have known about this by simply reading the cardholder agreement.
+I’ve read a lot of reviews of people having problems with their secured, unsecured, or regular credit cards, citing unexpected fees and payment processing delays.
+They could have gotten advance warning about this by simply reading the cardholder agreement.

-2017 Research from the Consumer Financial Protection Bureau finds that average utilization on credit cards issued by these subprime specialists was nearly 15 percent higher than that on mass-market cards from lenders like CitiBank or Discover.
+The aaverage utilization on credit cards issued by these subprime specialists was nearly 15 percent higher than that on mass-market cards from lenders like CitiBank or Discover, according to 2017 research from the Consumer Financial Protection Bureau.
 These companies are making a lot of money off of interest charges.

 Overall, these subprime credit cards fill the gap in the market between a secured credit card and more mainstream offerings for consumers with fair to good credit from companies like Capital One and Discover.